filips123/WebAppManifestRS/README.md

 use a proper versioning scheme (SemVer).

-**Note:** Adding new public struct fields or enum variants, if required by the W3C specification updates, will not count as a major change.
+**Note:** Adding new public struct fields or enum variants, if required by the W3C specification updates, will not be considered as a major change.
 Your code should always be using `..Default::default()` when constructing the manifest or its other structs.

 ## Contributing